 I’ve been a happy Google Fi customer for about a year, but I’ve just run into three pretty major problems with Fi that I wanted to share.
-Here’s how that happened.
+Let’s start with the worst:

 The Services are offered only to residents of the United States.
 The Services must be primarily used in the United States and are not intended for extended international use.
 Further, the Services are designed for use predominantly within our network.
 If your usage outside our network is excessive, abnormally high, or cause us to incur too much cost, we may, at our option and sole discretion, suspend your Google Fi account, terminate your service, or limit your use of roaming.